 J: You’re welcome, Bill.
 And Bill received the Lord not long ago, too.
 Right?
 Just a little while ago.
 Yeah, God bless you, Bill.

 QUESTION: Hi.
 My name is Ed.
 My question comes out of Matthew 18:20, “Where two or three or gathered in My name, there am I in the midst.”
 A lot of churches use that as a definition of what constitutes a church.
 And this church doesn’t, and I’d like to know why.
-And also the, what does constitute a church?
+And also then, what does constitute a church?

-Did you ever have a, when you were a kid if you were a Christian in a Christian family, did you ever have a little plastic box with Bible verses in it?
-My grandmother had one on the table and it had a whole bunch of little verses and you can put them in any order you wanted, you just move them around.
-They were little verses...and this went here, little verses all disconnected.
+That’s –that’s sort of that old hermeneutic, you know, that just says you take the verse and yank it out of the context and let it, you know.
+You have to take a verse in its context, Ed.
+Every verse is – is a part of a whole.
+You know, did you ever have a – when you were a kid, if you were a Christian in a Christian family, did you ever have a little plastic box with Bible verses in it?
+My grandmother had one on the table and it had a whole bunch of little verses and you’d put them in any order you wanted.
+You just move them around.
+They were little verses, da-dit, da-dit, da-dit, and this went here, and, you know, little verses all disconnected.

-And I grew up kind of thinking the Bible is a whole bunch of verses that really never connected.
+And I grew up kind of thinking the Bible is a whole bunch of verses that never really connected.
 But when you study the Bible as we do, you find it has flow, you find it has context.
 So no verse can be isolated from its context.
 I remember reading a book where a guy said women shouldn’t have the hair on the top of their head because it says in Matthew 24, “Top not come down.”
-It does, it says that.
-But the context is let those on the house top not come down.
-So if you just cut it up the way you want it, you can even get into women’s hairdos.
+It does.
+It says that.
+But the context is let those on the housetop not come down.
+So if you – if you just cut it up the way you want it, you can even get into women’s hairdos.
 You can do anything.

 The old story of the Bible says “And Judas went out and hanged himself, go thou and do likewise and what thou doest, do quickly.”
-That’s all in the Bible but it’s hooked up wrong...see.
-But that’s...believe me, folks, that’s very common.
+That’s all in the Bible but it’s hooked up wrong, see.
+But that’s – believe me, folks, that’s very common.
 I mean, what people do with the Bible is a travesty.
-I don’t know why I’m waxing eloquent on this, Ward Brien told me I should do this, where is he?
-Oh, over there...but we just spent a week together.
+I don’t know why I’m waxing eloquent on this, Ward Brien told me I should do this.
+Where is he?
+But I – oh, he’s over there – but we just spent a week together.
 But that – that’s a travesty on the Bible and it happens all the time.
 People misuse and abuse the Bible over and over and over again.
 And one of the things they do is pull it out of context, and they mean well.

 The Deuteranopic of the Old Testament said that truth was established in the mouth of two or three witnesses.
-So when you go to someone and they don’t hear you and turn from their sin, you collect a couple of more people and the three of you go and you confront them with their sin and you trust that they repent.
+So when you go to someone and they don’t hear you and turn from their sin, you collect a couple of more people and the three of you go, and you confront them with their sin and you trust that they repent.
 And then you bring back the report of whether they did or didn’t.
 And in the mouth of two or three witnesses, the report is confirmed.

 And you say, “Boy, oh boy, that’s kind of hard to do.”
 And so He reminds you in verse 20 that where two or three are gathered together in My name, I’m in the midst.
-And it has nothing to do with a prayer meeting, it has to do with confronting a person about their sin.
+And it has nothing to do with a prayer meeting.
+It has to do with confronting a person about their sin.
 That’s what it has to do with.
-You can be sure that when you’ve gone to someone with two or three spiritual people and confronted them with their sin, you’re not acting on your own, Christ is there in the midst acting with you.
+You can be sure that when you’ve gone to someone with two or three spiritual people and confronted them with their sin, you’re not acting on your own.
+Christ is there in the midst acting with you.
 In other words, He wants the church pure even more than you do, right?

 QUESTION: Hi, John.
 My name is Jerry.